trufflesuite/truffle/packages/truffle-box/README.md

 Box Configuration
 -----------------

-Truffle Boxes are configured via JSON files containing an object with the following properties:
+Truffle Boxes are configured via an optional `truffle-box.json` file in the box repo's root directory.

+This box configuration file specifies an object containing the following
+properties:

 - `ignore`